 Why Do You Rub Essential Oil on the Soles of Your Feet?

-Note: There are affiliate links scattered here and there throughout this article.
-If you happen to click through and make any kind of purchase, I will receive a very small commission at NO COST to you! :-) I truly appreciate and thank you for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered here and there throughout this article.
+If you happen to click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 First of all, besides the soles of your feet, you can actually rub essential oils on a wide variety of body parts: